Soapstone 101 - An Overview

 • It’s heat-resistant

-• It’s softer than marble
+• It’s softer than marble (but still a hard stone!)

 • It comes in a wide range of colors